masonpimentel/ubc-mock-bookstore/README.md

 # MockUBCBookstore

+Welcome!<br>

-Welcome!
-This is a mock bookstore web application I worked on in fourth year to increase my proficiency with client-side JavaScript, HTML5/CSS (pure, no frameworks!) as well as gain familiarity with server-side Node with Express 4 and MongoDB.
+This is a mock bookstore web application I worked on in fourth year to increase my proficiency with client-side JavaScript, HTML5/CSS (with no frameworks) as well as gain familiarity with server-side NodeJS with Express 4 and MongoDB.

 ## Adding a user